paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 ☐ ...and what else can you discover?
 ```

+### Bonus Challenge

+Try to recreate the same styling using the Web Page Builder instead of URL parameters!

+### Need Help?

+Refer back to the [URL Parameters reference](#%E2%9A%A1-level-up-tip-url-parameters) or use the **Practice Version** below with fewer parameters!

 ### Check Your Work

 Compare your findings with the initially hidden answer below.